konstantins90/symfony-cookie-consent-bundle/README.md

 }
 ```

+#### Bootstrap Style

-When enabled SassLoader in your webpack.config.js add the scss file from bootstrap to your project
+When enabled SassLoader in your webpack.config.js add the scss file from bootstrap to your project:

 ```scss
 @import '~bootstrap/scss/bootstrap.scss';
 ```

+#### Stimulus Controller

+Copy the stimulus controller from Resources/assets/controllers/cookie_consent_modal_controller.js to your controller folder inside your application

 ### Step 3: Enable the routing